-Detailed information on editing the document and entering data can be found throughout this manual; in particular, in the chapter "Editing worksheets", page 53.
+Detailed information on editing the document and entering data can be found throughout this manual; in particular, in the chapter "Editing worksheets", page 51.

-Worksheet tabs
+Worksheet register

-Below the document are the worksheet tabs.
+Below the document is the worksheet register.

-A PlanMaker document can consist of several worksheets, which are layered like a stack of paper sheets, one on top of another.
-With the worksheet tabs, you can switch between the individual worksheets in a document, create new sheets, and delete existing ones (see section "Working with multiple worksheets", page 73).
+A PlanMaker document can consist of multiple worksheets, which are layered like a stack of paper sheets, one on top of another.
+With the worksheet register, you can switch between the individual worksheets in a document (by clicking on its tab), create new sheets, and manage the existing ones.
+For details, see the section "Working with multiple worksheets", page 74).